Board Members

 This reality traps entire generations in a cycle of poverty.
 With limited access to resources, children are left with few choices—working on the land or marrying early.

 Although some dream of a better life in the cities, very few succeed.
 The city can be unforgiving, especially for children without skills, education, or support.
-It’s estimated that only around 2% of those who leave rural communities actually manage to build a better life.
+It’s estimated that only a few of those who leave rural communities actually manage to build a better life.
 But those few who do succeed often give back—sharing knowledge, financial support, and new networks that can uplift their original communities in powerful ways.

 That's were we come in...